christianacca/EntityFramework-MultiMigrate/README.md

 # EntityFramework-MultiMigrate
 EntityFramework migration tool and library that supports migrating multiple models

+For details of how to use it see: http://codingmonster.co.uk/blog/1395/entity-framework-multi-migration

 ## Purpose

 Out of the box, Entityframework supports multiple models being persisted to the same database.
 However...